Event Horizon Online LIVE!

 The first human being in space was Russian.
 The first man on the Moon was American.
 However, the space race is a marathon, not a sprint.
 Startling evidence suggests that the longest rocket flight ever made was a classified Scottish project.

 Alba ad Astra is a collaborative thought experiment celebrating Scotland’s industrial and technological heritage.
 Documents, photographs and testimonials have been collected by Madeleine Shepherd and contributors such as Andrew J. Wilson and Kirsti Wishart.
 These fragments reveal a secret part of Scotland’s history – or a new mythology.

-A Science Fiction Ghost Story At Christmas, everyone enjoys the thrill of a ghost story.
-This year, we want a science fictional ghostly tale to scare the bejeesus out of us.
+At Christmas, everyone enjoys the thrill of a ghost story.
+This year, we wanted a science fictional ghostly tale to scare the bejeesus out of us.
 You did not disappoint.
 Our...Read More

 Books and Publications